OpenCamp-cc/curriculum/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-This repository contains the full curriculum used for the coding bootcamp at open camp, split across different folders:
+This repository contains the full curriculum used for the coding bootcamp at [open camp](https://opencamp.cc), an open, challenging, and affordable coding bootcamp.

+The curriculum split across different folders in this repository:

 - Week 1, 2, ..., N: Each of this folder contains the materials to be covered for each week of the bootcamp
 - Assignments: All assignments are stored in this folder

 The curriculum is in active development in preparation for [Cohort 0][cohort-0] in January 2024.